 Recognised Mainland Funds will also maintain a website for Hong Kong investors.
 The website may contain information such as offering documents, circulars, notices, announcements, financial reports and the latest available offer and redemption prices or net asset value of the Recognised Mainland Funds.
 Please refer to the Hong Kong offering documents as to the means where this information will be made available to Hong Kong investors.

-What are the key differences between Recognised Mainland Funds and other SFC-authorised funds?
+What are the key differences between Recognised Mainland Funds and other SFC-authorized funds?

 |Types of funds||Regular equity funds, bond funds, mixed funds, unlisted index funds and physical index-tracking exchange traded funds||Not confined to specific types of funds so long as it complies with the requirements in the Code on Unit Trusts and Mutual Funds (UT Code)|